Submit request or call to make an appointment.

 Narcolepsy usually is diagnosed through the following tests and observations:

-In some special cases, spinal fluid or genetic testing may be performed but are not routine.
+In some special cases, spinal fluid or genetic testing may be performed but is not routine.

 There is no permanent cure for narcolepsy.
 However, treatments can help manage a child’s educational and social life.
 Medications can help with excessive daytime sleepiness, cataplexy, sleep paralysis and sleep hallucinations.
 Behavioral modification and education among family members, friends and teachers also can help the child’s symptoms improve.